2024 Princeton Initiative

 How to Participate

 Students must be nominated to attend by either their department or a faculty member.
 Nominations can be sent to Jessica H.B.
 Roethel at jessicab@princeton.edu.
+The nomination period for the 2024 session is now closed.

-To participate, students must have successfully completed the 2nd-year sequence of their Ph.D. program.
+To participate, students must have successfully completed the second-year sequence of their Ph.D. program.
 Ideally, they should have some prior exposure to continuous time finance.
 The final selection of participants will be made by the organizers of the event, Markus Brunnermeier and Yuliy Sannikov.

 Student Feedback